Australian MP resigns over dual nationality in new blow for government

 Alexander said he planned to contest the by-election which The Sydney Morning Herald said must be announced no later than Monday, to allow the minimum 33-day campaign required to hold the poll on December 16.

-Turnbull must rely on two independents to vote with his coalition to safeguard his position and block the passage of legislation his government opposes.

-Only the two independents now guarantee his position after the High Court ruling expelled three members of the Liberal-National coalition government from parliament, with a fourth resigning days later, after confirming his dual nationality.
+Only the two independents now guarantee Turnbull’s position after the High Court ruling expelled three members of the Liberal-National coalition government from parliament, with a fourth resigning days later, after confirming his dual nationality.

 Reporting by Alison Bevege; Editing by Clarence Fernandez